Mini Pork Apple & Sage Sausage Rolls with Curry Ketchup

-These mini sausage rolls with curry ketchup are perfect to enjoy with drinks or just to nibble on and can be frozen for later use.
+These Mini Pork Apple & Sage Sausage Rolls with Curry Ketchup are wonderful little bites to enjoy with drinks or just to nibble on that can be frozen for later use.
 Crispy sausage filled puff pastry bites dipped into a tasty curry ketchup.
 It’s hard to stop at just 1 or 2.

 If you have guests coming over for drinks, or just feel like having something to nibble on, these sausage rolls are perfect for both.
 I may have had a couple for breakfast one morning while no one was looking.